xlsrln/cat/site/rules.md

 - No signups: everyone who submits an entry will be classified in the championship

 #### Drivers championship
 - There is one driver’s championship.
-The class is currently group 4 or below.
+See the current season for which car class it is.
 - Points for each rally (and powerstage) according to the [table below](#appendix-points)
-- Each driver's worst rally of the season is dropped (including DNS)

 #### Team championship
 - There is one team championship.
 Teams are handled in #paddock
 - The best **three** drivers per team for each rally score team points. (new!)
 - Team points are calculated as if only the top three drivers per team exist. ([example](#appendix-team-points))
-- Power stage points and dropped rounds don't apply to the team score
+- Power stage points don't apply to the team score

 #### In-game rules
 - No ghosts.
 No unauthorised mods.